shaigeva/shaigeva.github.io/shai_site/content/posts/10_footguns/10_wrong_priorities.md

 And then make them strong

-Here’s the thing
+Here's the thing

 Slow tests are weak, or at least they are EVENTUALLY weak.

-Let’s say that, as a team, we decided that we are not willing to have tests that run for more than 30 minutes.
+Let's say that, as a team, we decided that we are not willing to have tests that run for more than 30 minutes.

-If, at some point the tests reach 30 minutes…
+If, at some point the tests reach 30 minutes...

 It becomes very difficult to add more tests.

-So after enough time, there will be a lot of code that’s not tested well.
+So after enough time, there will be a lot of code that's not tested well.

 And the same thing happens with maintenance.
-It’s more subtle, but if tests are not maintainable, it costs more to have them, and we end up creating fewer tests.
+It's more subtle, but if tests are not maintainable, it costs more to have them, and we end up creating fewer tests.
 So again, they will be eventually weak.